HhMorgan/Sprint-1-SE-store-project/README.md

 </div>
 <h2>TODO Add descriptions</h2>

-Hesham Morgan : : I have once wasted about a couple of seconds for the person who is reading this useless sentence as I didn't have anything to say about myself :)
+Hesham Morgan : "I have once wasted about a couple of seconds for the person who is reading this useless sentence as I didn't have anything to say about myself :)"